artyom-beilis/dlprimitives/docs/network_json_format.md

 Note: kernel, stride, dilate and pad can be either single number for symmetric values or pair of integers, 1st for height dimension and second for width

+### TransposedConvolution2D

+Parameters:

+- `channels_out` - integer, number of output channels/features
+- `channels_in` - number of input channels, can be deduced automatically
+- `groups` - number of convolution groups, integer, default 1
+- `bias` - boolean - apply bias, default true
+- `kernel` - integer or list of two integers, convolution kernel size.
+- `stride` - integer or list of two integers, convolution stride, default 1
+- `pad`  - integer or list of two integer, padding, default 0
+- `output_pad`  - integer or list of two integer, padding of output in order to solve ambiguity if "input" size due to strides, default 0
+- `dilate`  - integer or list of two integer, dilation, default 1

+Note: kernel, stride, dilate, pad and output\_pad can be either single number for symmetric values or pair of integers, 1st for height dimension and second for width

 ### BatchNorm2D

 Parameters